 The panel is satisfied that NCI's application meets this criterion.
 NCI has specified programme staffing requirements in the programme documentation, and has made a commitment to ensuring that teaching staff appointed to teach on the programme have the required level of expertise and qualifications in the field on an on-going basis.
 Notably, NCI is a well-established provider of computing programmes, and this application pertains to the revalidation (with some modifications) of an existing programme.
 This means that an existing complement of qualified full-time and part-time staff are already in place.
-Programme documentation (Section 8) includes details of the programme team for Certificate in Computing Science.
 NCI representatives also discussed the benefit of the college's associate faculty model with the panel.
-This enables NCI to complement the full-time programme staff profiles with associate faculty, many of whom have had a long-term association with the college.
-These individuals typically maintain profiles in industry, bringing currency of perspective into the college.
+This enables NCI to complement the full-time programme staff profiles (20 of whom were in place at the time of the panel's visit) with associate faculty, many of whom have had a long-term association with the college.
+These individuals typically work flexibly with NCI and maintain profiles in industry, bringing expertise and currency of perspective into the college.

 Quality assurance processes are in place for managing the performance of teaching staff at NCI.
 A number of measures inform the ongoing monitoring of staff performance, including meetings of class representatives with programme directors, anonymously completed module surveys and the student complaints policy.
 Further, NCI actively supports the professional development of its faculty through a programme of workshops, seminars and accredited learning options.
 An illustrative calendar of workshops conducted in the 2018/2019 academic year was included in the programme documentation.
-Topics were practically oriented and spanned areas of practice including use of educational technologies, assessment, reflective practice and general teacher development.
-During the site visit, NCI confirmed that the college also offers supports for faculty maintaining currency in their disciplines through conference attendance, publication and associated activities or through PhD studies.
+Topics were practically oriented and spanned areas of practice including use of educational technologies, assessment, diversity and interculturalism, reflective practice and general teacher development.
+During the site visit, NCI confirmed that a high proportion of staff are research active, and that the college also offers supports for faculty maintaining currency in their disciplines through conference attendance, publication and associated activities or through PhD studies.